elias-michaias/sword/README.md

 # sword
-Sword is a **fine-grained, functional, front-end** framework for the web that leverages the power of the *Onyx* programming language and runs on WebAssembly.
+Sword is a **fine-grained, functional-first, front-end** framework for the web that leverages the power of the *Onyx* programming language and runs on WebAssembly.

-Sword is still in very early development.
+Sword is still in active and early development.

 # Examples
 Here are some examples of Sword in action: